gitpod-io/template-python-django-tabnine/README.md

-# A Python Django template on Gitpod
+# A Python Django template on Gitpod, with Tabnine enabled

 This is a [Python Django](https://www.djangoproject.com) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

+Please note, this project has [Tabnine](https://www.tabnine.com/)'s AI-assisted code completion configured.

 ## Next Steps